Rollercoaster Cosmology: Perturbations

 What remains is to solve the Schr\"odinger equation \eqref{eq:maineq} for each individual stage, with the potential given in Eq. (\ref{pertquilt}) using the appropriate boundary conditions for the mode functions and stitch the solutions for different epochs together relating them with the perturbed Israel junction conditions, following the examples of \cite{Deruelle:1995kd,Kaloper:2003nv}.
 Finding the solutions for each individual stage is straightforward for (\ref{pertquilt}); they are given by \be u_k =

 \ee Note that we have absorbed the clock synchronizing phases $e^{\pm i k \hat \tau_n}$ into the overall factors $A^{(n)}_k, B^{(n)}_k$.
 We have however kept the terms $\propto k \hat \tau_j$ -- as we must -- in the Hankel function prefactors in the top line of (\ref{wavefctns}).
 The potential $a''/a$ in (\ref{pertquilt}) is discontinuous, but the discontinuity is finite: because of this, preserving unitarity at every transition from accelerated expansion to radiation and vice versa requires \be u_k(\tau_-) = u_k(\tau_+) \, , ~~~~~~~~~ u'_k(\tau_-) = u'_k(\tau_+) \, . \ee Nonintegrable discontinuities can appear in the effective potential for perturbations $z''/z$, which includes $a''/a$ plus slow roll corrections, which can lead to additional mode rotations on the interfaces, as shown in \cite{Kaloper:2003nv}.
-We will neglect these effects here.
+One may be concerned about discontinuities such as these inducing large corrections to the evolution due to gravitational particle production, see e.g. \cite{ford,prok}, which technically amounts to vacuum mode function ``squeezing".
+However in real situations the transition in $a$ is smooth, and these effects generically yield energy densities of at most $\sim H^4$ per species.
+Note that in models with many light species these effects may have significant consequences.
+Since we assume that the number of light species here is not dramatically large, we will neglect these effects here.